iammyr/sqli-xss-bruteforce/README.md

 The script requires the following input parameters:
 * URL of the Web application to attack
-* Full absolute path of the file that contains a list of suffix that have to be appended to the base URL provided before in order to address different services of the application
+* File that contains a list of suffix that have to be appended to the base URL provided before in order to address different services of the application
-* Full absolute path of the folder containing lists of payloads within files all ending with the ".pay" extension If you want you can use the malicious payloads provided here under the "payloads" folder.
+* Folder containing lists of payloads within files all ending with the ".pay" extension If you want you can use the malicious payloads provided here under the "payloads" folder.

 Instructions are echoed as you run the script with no arguments.

+Example:
+$ echo -e "index\npage1\npage2" > suffix.txt
+$ ./attack.sh http://localhost:8080/myapp suffix.txt payloads/

-This bruteforce attack is based on the OWASP Benchmark web application but can be applied to any other application as well.
+This bruteforce attack is modeled around the OWASP Benchmark web application as a target.
+For instance, it inserts malicious input as value of the parameter named "vector", most of the times.
+However, it can be easily modified to comply with other web application's expected input.